Extending torsors over regular models of curves: An example of extension of torsors over a hyperelliptic curve

 \section{An example of extension of torsors over a hyperelliptic curve}

-In this section, we will study two examples of extension of torsors in a given curve to illustrate the results above.
-For some rational number $c \neq \pm 1$ and a prime $p \neq 2$, we consider the following hyperelliptic curve defined over $\mathbb{Q}$ by:
+In this section, we will study an example of extension of torsors on a given curve to illustrate the results above.
+For some rational number $c \notin \{ \pm 1,0 \}$ and a prime $p \neq 2$, we consider the hyperelliptic curve $C$ defined over $\mathbb{Q}$ by:

 (the example is taken from \cite{GL}).
-Note that $Q_0=(1,0)$ is a rational point over this curve, so that we can consider pointed torsors over $C$ relative to $Q_0$. \\ We first construct $\mathcal{C}_l$, a regular model of the curve over $\mathbb{Z}_l$, for some prime $l$.
-Then, knowing that the Jacobian of the curve contains a subgroup isomorphic to $(\Z/p\Z)^2$ \cite[Lemma 3.3]{GL}, this gives, by Lemma \ref{Mon lemme}, a pointed $\mu_p^2$-torsor over $C$ (relative to $Q_0$).
-The goal of this section is to study the extension of this torsor over the model $\mathcal{C}_l$.
+Note that $Q=(1,0)$ is a rational point over this curve, so that we can consider pointed torsors over $C$ relative to $Q$. \\